Blog

 from tensorflow.keras import layers

-Load and Inspect Data
+Loading and Inspecting Data

 data = pd.read_csv('your_dataset.csv')